numfocus/gsoc/2016/proposals/aizenman-hannah.md

 Understanding the mpl units framework and prototyping of implementing catagorical axis.

 ### June 8th - June 21th
-Fully implement catagorical axis, with tests, and start incorporating into APIs:
+Fully implement catagorical axis, with tests, and incorporate into APIs:
 * barplot
 * lineplot & scatterplot (maybe being able to pick up xlabel and ylabel natively?)